jonathanking/sidechainnet/README.md

 ## Reproducing SidechainNet

-If you would like to reproduce our work or make modifications to the dataset, you may follow [these directions](how_to_reproduce.md) below to generate SidechainNet from scratch.
+If you would like to reproduce our work or make modifications to the dataset, you may follow [these directions](how_to_reproduce.md) to generate SidechainNet from scratch.

 ## Package Requirements